jilliangoldberg/jilliangoldberg.github.io/pages/notes.md

 <br/><br/>

 #### **[Fall 2021: Chinese 1A](../notes/chinese-1a)**
-My midterm notes for Chinese 1A, taught by 张老师.
+My midterm notes for [Chinese 1A](https://ealc.berkeley.edu/courses/detail/fall-2018/1a/1/elementary-chinese), taught by [张老师 (Lihua Zhang)](https://ealc.berkeley.edu/people/zhang-lihua), aka the sweetest professor!
 This course covers topics such as greetings, hobbies, date/time, food, travel, and more.
 <br/><br/>

 #### **[Fall 2021: CS 70 Midterm](../notes/cs70-m)**